 Baking sourdough bread is all about the taste, right?
 Then you go on Instagram and scroll through your feed of your favorite bakers.
 There’s one gorgeous loaf after the other.
 Huge oven spring.
 Ears galore.
 Open crumb party.
-So you feel a bit discouraged, how can you make a gorgeous bread?
-Well, you should try my recipe for a wrapped sourdough bread.
+So you feel a bit discouraged.
+How can you make gorgeous bread?
+Well, you should try my wrapped sourdough bread recipe.

 The dough in this wrapped sourdough bread recipe

 |Total weight||1100 grams|

 The main dough here is just blatantly stolen from my no-knead artisan bread.
 You can use any sourdough bread recipe that you know and like.